kalafut/brokenmold/content/projects.md

 : Show vendor plugin help when no command is given.

 **[glitch][]**
-: Fixed issue where multiple builds occurred on OSX.
+: Fixed issue where multiple builds occurred on OS X.

 **[is][]**
 : Added ability to redirect test output to a specified [io.Writer](https://golang.org/pkg/io/#Writer).